 I read reviews that the Italian Days Food Experience is an epic Modena food tour.
-And indeed, there was so much to eat, drink and learn while exploring Parmigiano-Reggiano cheese, balsamic vinegar and prosciutto factories!
+And indeed, there was so much to eat, drink and learn while exploring Parmigiano-Reggiano cheese, balsamic vinegar and prosciutto factories.
+Here is everything you can expect to experience on the tour!

 Italian Days Food Tour Pickup